zeromq/netmq/docs/message.md

 ### Sending frame by frame

-Another way of sending multipart messages is to use `SendMore` extension methods.
+Another way of sending multipart messages is to use `SendMoreFrame` extension methods.
 This doesn't have as many overloads as `SendMessage` but it allows you to send `byte[]` and `string` data quite easily.
 Here is an example with identical behaviour to that we have just seen:

     :::csharp
-    server.SendMore("IAmFrame0")
+    server.SendMoreFrame("IAmFrame0")
-          .Send("IAmFrame1");
+          .SendFrame("IAmFrame1");

-To send more than two frames, chain together multiple `SendMore` calls.
-Just be sure to always end the chain with `Send`!
+To send more than two frames, chain together multiple `SendMoreFrame` calls.
+Just be sure to always end the chain with `SendFrame`!

 ## Reading multipart messages